 This year’s Stoptober came at the same time many institutions were encouraging users to switch to vaping throughout 2019.
 It even saw the NHS make the controversial decision to open up accredited vape shops to help cut down on smoking by 2030.

 For regular vapers, the year also saw the launch of a number of new devices that provided incredible quality and variety at an affordable price point.
-First among these was the launch to the market XEO line that provides versatile, reliable vaping with the XEO Clearomizer Starter Kit, a German piece of kit that combines affordable top quality with functionality.
+First among these was the launch to market of the XEO line that provides versatile, reliable vaping with the XEO Clearomizer Starter Kit, a piece of kit that combines affordable top quality with functionality.
 The year also saw the rise of pod devices such as the SMOK Nord, a simple low powered vaporiser perfect to vape any kind of flavour with.
+Looking ahead to 2020, we are awaiting the highly anticipated release of the SMOK Nord 2, with an increased battery life and adjustable wattage.

 Best Selling Vape Products of 2019